 Generating $60,000 online a year is solid, but if you’re only taking home $25,000 before taxes and saving no money, you might just misleading your readers and ruining their lives.
 Practically every full-time job in America pays $25,000 or more a year, and they come with healthcare benefits!

 It’s important not to fall for gimmicks.
+Gimmicks make you confuse revenue with profits.
 When people try selling you the dream, know that you are already awake.
 Question everything before you do anything drastic such as spending $299 on an info-product, or quitting your job just because someone says so.
-The worst is when someone makes you feel bad about having a job, and rubbing it in your face how good their lives are.
+The worst is when someone makes you feel bad about having a job, and rubbing it in your face how good their lives are online.

 On Untemplater, I pen a fiery post entitled, “Quit Your Job And Die Alone”.
 You’ll learn about four examples of online entrepreneurs who are relatively popular in their respective niches who still can’t save enough for their family, get a mortgage to buy a house, or quit their jobs even though that's what they're advocating.

 If they can’t do it, what chance do you have?
 Bust open some popcorn and grab a drink, because the post is a long one.
 If you've ever had aspirations of quitting your job to be an entrepreneur online, you won't want to miss this one!

 Why You Need To Start Your Own Site Today